 Any opinion is only as good as the information that led to the conclusion.
 If the attorney drafting the closing letter does not have good information, it will be impossible to provide a valid, reliable third-party closing letter.
-Unfortunately, municipal attorneys are many times not called upon to provide a third-party opinion until the "deal" has been negotiated and agreed to, leaving the attorney without any first-hand knowledge to rely on.
 In fact: